Global frequency capping

 However, you have the option to customize how certain messages are handled by overriding the Global frequency capping settings.
 You can do the following:

 - Use custom frequency capping.
-This option allows you to set a custom limit on the number of messages sent within a specified period, overriding the Global frequency capping.
-Here, define the number of messages (e.g., 5) and the time frame (e.g., 1 day) in which these messages can be sent.
+This option allows you to set a custom limit on the number of messages sent within a specified period.
+Here, define the number of messages (e.g., 5) and the time frame (e.g., 10 days) in which these messages can be sent.

 Example scenario